mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 $$\frac{\partial}{\partial \boldsymbol{s}} (\boldsymbol{x} - \boldsymbol{s})^T \boldsymbol{W} (\boldsymbol{x} - \boldsymbol{s}) = -2\boldsymbol{W}^{-1}(\boldsymbol{x}-\boldsymbol{s})$$

-as described in Equation 86 of [The Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf).
+as described in Equation 86 in [The Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf).

 Now, setting the derivative of the Lagrangian, with respect to the mean vector, to the zero vector, we can solve for $$\boldsymbol{\mu}_k$$: